mahoney1/docs/commercial-paper-query-tutorial-meta.md

 Next hit CONTROL + S to save the file.

 ### Step 2.
-Implement 'worker' Query class  utility functions into your VSCode project - new file: query.js
+Add requisite 'worker' Query class functions into your VSCode project - New file: query.js

-1. Create a new file under the `contract/lib` folder using VSCode - call it `query.js`
+1. Create a new file via the VSCode menu,  under the `contract/lib` folder using VSCode - call it `query.js`

 2. Copy the contents of the file `query.js` from the Github repo `github.com/mahoney1/commpaper` that you cloned earlier.

-3. Paste the contents into your `query.js` VSCode edit session - you should have all the copied contents in your new query javascript 'worker' file.
+3. Paste the contents into your `query.js` VSCode edit session - you should have all the copied contents in your new query javascript 'worker' `query.js` file.
 Go ahead and save this file !
+This ends the smart contract edits.

-OK - lets move on to getting this new contract functionality, out on the blockchain to replace the older smart contract edition!
+Let's move on to getting this added smart contract functionality, out on the blockchain, to replace the older smart contract edition!

 ### Step 3.
 Upgrade our Smart Contract version using IBP VSCode Extension

-1. We now need to add some changes to the `package.json` file in our project -  ie change the version in preparation for the contract upgrade.
+1. We now need to add a version change to the `package.json` file in our project - in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.2"
   - hit CONTROL and S to save it.